Telmate/terraform-provider-proxmox/README.md

 # Terraform provider plugin for Proxmox

-This repository provides both a Terraform provider and provisioner for the [Proxmox virtualization platform](https://pve.proxmox.com/pve-docs/).
+This repository provides both a Terraform provider for the [Proxmox virtualization platform](https://pve.proxmox.com/pve-docs/).

 ## Getting started

 In order to get started, use [the documentation included in this repository](docs/index.md).
-The documentation contains a list of the options for both the provider and the provisioner.
+The documentation contains a list of the options for the provider.
 Moreover, there are some guides available how to combine options and start specific VMs.

 ## Known Limitations